 two approaches to segment Ingress resources into different Workspaces in

-The Kubernetes Ingress Controller is compatible with a variety of runtimes:
+The Kong Ingress Controller is compatible with a variety of runtimes:

 Kong Gateway (OSS)